epait/cyn/README.md

-# cyn
+# College YIG News
-College YIG News
+Website for the YMCA College Youth In Government press program.